 Politicians are notoriously not very good at taking the long view.
 The ends of our noses are more familiar territory than the end of the century.
-But one of the many virtues of the APEC is that it has made all of us in the Asia Pacific think about time frames stretching out to 2010 and 2020.
-Debate about where we will be in fifteen and twenty-five years time, and how we should position ourselves now to be getting the most return then, has suddenly become part of the currency of debate in a way that I cannot recall happening previously.
-It is no longer all being left to the whiskers and sandals brigade.
-So - forced as I am to chance my arm about these things - what is the Asia Pacific going to look like two decades or so into the 21st century?
+And in Hong Kong everyone can be forgiven for not thinking much beyond June 1997.
+But one of the many consequences, and possibly virtues, of the Asia Pacific Economic Cooperation (APEC) process is that it has made all of us in the Asia Pacific think about time frames stretching out to 2010 and 2020.
+Discussion about where we will be in fifteen and twenty-five years time, and how we should position ourselves now to be getting the most return then, has suddenly become part of the currency of debate in a way that I cannot recall happening previously.
+So, chancing my arm, what is the Asia Pacific going to look like two decades or so into the 21st century?